CompuCell3D/PythonScriptingManual/docs/chemotaxis_plugin.rst

 the pixel-copy-source and pixel-copy-destination pixel, respectively.

 The body of the ``Chemotaxis`` plugin description contains sections called ``ChemicalField``.
-In this section we tell CompuCell3D which module contains chemical field that we wish to use for chemotaxis.
+In this section, we tell CompuCell3D which module contains a chemical field that we wish to use for chemotaxis.
 In our case it is ``FlexibleDiffusionSolverFE``.
-Next we specify the name of the field - ``FGF``.
+Next, we specify the name of the field - ``FGF``.
-Subsequently, we specify ``lambda`` for each cell type so that cells of different type may respond differently to a given chemical.
-In particular types not listed will not respond to chemotaxis at all.
+Subsequently, we specify ``lambda`` for each cell type so that cells of different types may respond differently to a given chemical.
+In particular, types not listed will not respond to chemotaxis at all.

+**Lambda**: Controls how quickly a cell will move in response to a chemical field.
+More precisely, it affects the *decision* of whether or not a cell's pixel will be copied so that the cell can move.
+If a cell has multiple chemicals that it is exposed to, it is more inclined to move towards the field that its lambda is higher for.
+If lambda is positive, the cell will move toward the field.
+Conversely, if it is negative, the cell will move away.
+Note that the *absolute value* controls the intensity, so -100 and +100 will each have a similar effect on the cell.

+****************************

-Occasionally we may want to use different formula for the chemotaxis than the one presented above.
-Current version of CompCell3D supports the following definitions of change in chemotaxis energy (``Saturation`` and ``SaturationLinear`` respectively ):
+Occasionally, we may want to use a different formula for the chemotaxis than the one presented above.
+The current version of CompCell3D supports the following definitions of change in chemotaxis energy (``Saturation`` and ``SaturationLinear`` respectively ):